October 27: Today in Royal History

 October 27, 1401 – Birth of Catherine of Valois, Queen of England, wife of King Henry V of England, at the Hôtel Saint-Pol, a royal palace in Paris, France

 Catherine was the daughter of King Charles VI of France.
-Most notable of Catherine’s siblings is King Charles VII of France who was the Dauphin helped by Joan of Arc during the Hundred Years War and Isabella of Valois who was the second wife and widow of King Richard II of England.
+Most notable of Catherine’s siblings is King Charles VII of France, the Dauphin helped by Joan of Arc during the Hundred Years War, and Isabella of Valois, the second wife and widow of King Richard II of England.
 In 1420, Catherine married King Henry V of England.
 The following year, Catherine gave birth to their only child, the future King Henry VI of England.
-In 1422, King Henry V died of dysentery, nine days before his 36th birthday and his son King Henry VI at the age of nine months started his 40 years on the throne.
+In 1422, King Henry V died of dysentery, nine days before his 36th birthday, and his son King Henry VI at the age of nine months started his 40 years on the throne.
 Catherine was left a widow at the age of 21.
-With Catherine being a young widow and with apparently no chance of remarriage, it should not seem unusual that she began an amorous relationship with Owen ap Maredudd ap Tudor, a Welsh soldier and courtier who served in her household.
+With Catherine being a young widow with apparently no chance of remarriage, it should not seem unusual that she began an amorous relationship with Owen ap Maredudd ap Tudor, a Welsh soldier and courtier who served in her household.
 There is much debate as to whether Catherine and Owen married.
 No documentation of marriage exists and even if they did marry, their marriage would not have been legal due to the act regarding the remarriage of a queen dowager.
 Owen and Catherine had at least six children, Through their son Edmund Tudor descended King Henry VII of England and the Tudor Dynasty.
 Through their great-granddaughter Margaret Tudor descended the British royal family and many other European royal families.

 Unofficial Royalty: Catherine of Valois, Queen of England